smoked pork tenderloin

 2 tablespoons dark sesame oil

-Begin making the marinade 1 to 3 hours before you plan to start cooking.
+Begin making the marinade at least 1 to 3 hours before you plan to start cooking.
 Mince garlic, then pour contents into zip-close bag with soy sauce and ground ginger.
 Butterfly the tenderloins and place in bag with marinade.
 Make sure everything is evenly distributed, then place in refrigerator for 1 to 3 hours

-Start with a saucepan and a little cooking spray so none of the ingredients stick, then add brown sugar to the saucepan.
+To make the basting sauce, start with a saucepan and a little cooking spray so none of the ingredients stick, then add brown sugar to the saucepan.
 Next add honey and dark sesame oil, heat on low and stir to avoid burning.
 Once the baste is nice and liquefied, you’re ready to grill.

 Start the grill on high heat and add tenderloins; a quick furnace blast sears the outside and keeps the juices cooking nicely inside.
 But be careful — this meat doesn’t need much initial heat, and it’s an awful feeling to burn your meat from the outset.
 Once seared, lower your grill to a medium temperature and maintain that level throughout.